kshksh3151/kshksh3151.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master Student (in Chemistry Department)
+role: Master Student(Department of Chemistry)

 # Organizations/Affiliations to show in About widget
 organizations: